 The Shire is committed to maintaining an emphasis on integrity, ethical values and competence.

-The Council is responsible for mandating a strong internal control framework to be implemented to ensure objectives are achieved effieniently and effectively and the principles of good governance are applied throughout the organisation.
+The Council is responsible for mandating a strong internal control framework to be implemented to ensure objectives are achieved efficiently and effectively and the principles of good governance are applied throughout the organisation.

 The Chief Executive Officer is responsible for developing and maintaining an appropriate and effective internal control framework.